aleks007ua/aleks007ua/README.md

 - 👋 Hi, I’m @aleks007ua
-- 👀 I’m interested in Dart&Flutter
- - 🌱 I’m currently learning ...
+- 👀 I’m learning Dart & Flutter
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 aleks007ua/aleks007ua is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.